 6. History and un-pho-gettable food await in Ho Chi Minh City.

-Ho Chi Minh City (formerly Saigon) is one of the world’s fastest growing cities.
-It’s skyscrapes continue to claw closer to the heavens and its population continues to boom.
+Ho Chi Minh City (formerly Saigon) is one of the world’s fastest-growing cities.
+Its skyscrapers continue to claw closer to the heavens, and its population continues to boom.
 Alongside this growth, the local LGBT scene has begun flourishing.

-Be sure to visit Rob’s favourite gay bar Republic Lounge and purchase a ballon full of laughing gas – a legal substance we neither condone or oppose ;).
+Be sure to visit Rob’s favourite gay bar Republic Lounge and purchase a balloon full of laughing gas – a legal substance we neither condone nor oppose ;).
 Beyond bars, the city has some pretty sobering museums and heritage spaces gay travellers should consider.
 And the street food is literally as good as it gets.

 5. Consider Japan’s remote Southwest Islands.

-Close to aforementioned Taiwan, the Yaeyama Islands are tropical and welcoming with a unique culture that differs from mainland Japan.
+Close to the aforementioned Taiwan, the Yaeyama Islands are tropical and welcoming, with a unique culture that differs from mainland Japan.
 In particular, consider Ishigaki Island for its relaxed culture, subtropical weather, azure waters, snorkelling, diving and hiking.
 Some of the Yaeyama Islands are actually 95% jungle!